A TOSCA Python-based DSL

 Overwrite existing files (Default: auto)

 The conversion process will follow TOSCA imports and generate Python files alongside the imported YAML files.
-The --overwrite controls what happens when a file with the same name already exists; its values can be:
+The --overwrite option controls what happens when a file with the same name already exists; its values can be:

 • older will only overwrite the output file if it is older than the source file.